 Residence Halls are available for students at the Tsaile Campus only.
 Students with a GPA of 2.0 from the prior semester, transfer, and new incoming students are given priority.
-Students must provide their own linens and are responsible for the cleanliness of their assigned rooms and common rooms of assigned halls.
-Coinoperated washing/dryer machines are available in each of the Residence halls.
-Housing policies and regulations can be obtained from the Residence Life Office or on the Diné College website under Residence Life.
-For more information regarding student housing, call (928) 724-6782.
+Students must provide their own linens and are responsible for the cleanliness of their assigned room and common areas of assigned halls.
+Coin operated washer/dryer machines are available in each of the residence halls.
+Housing policies and regulations can be obtained from the Residence Life Office or on the Dine College website under Residence Life.

+For more information regarding student housing or student apartments, call (928) 724-6782.